 Macro redefinitions replace previous definitions of the same name.
 This means that the sequence of macro definitions from the various sources forms a hierarchy.

 Macro names beginning with "D" and "DDOC" are reserved.

 Predefined Macros

-These are hardwired into Ddoc, and represent the minimal definitions needed by Ddoc to format and highlight the presentation.
+A number of macros are predefined Ddoc, and represent the minimal definitions needed by Ddoc to format and highlight the presentation.
 The definitions are for simple HTML.